CODA, Inc. has participated in substance use-related research since 1999.

 Medications or components of medications used in trials are usually FDA approved.
 Often, the research is testing a new application of a medication or a new combination of medications.

-Compensation is always provided to research participants and is usually provided in the form of a gift card to a food/retail chain.
+Compensation is usually provided to research participants and is usually provided in the form of a gift card to a food/retail chain.
 The amount of compensation varies with the research project.

 Your participation and personal information is confidential.